abdulfahad661/MatchingCardGame/README.md

 # MatchingCardGame
-This repo relates to the code files used in this YouTube video.
-Code for a game is hosted in GitHub.
+This repo relates to the code files used in this YouTube video - https://youtu.be/dutxZ1a1cmo Code for a game is hosted in GitHub.
 We create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made.

 # The Game